 Name songs

-I always try to make this fun for my kids to do.
-I’ll turn their name into a song and we will sing it all day long so we can remember the order of the letters.
+I always try to make name writing fun for my kids to do.
+I’ll turn their name into a song and we will sing it all day long so we can remember the correct order of the letters.

 For example, my oldest has five letters in his name.
 When he was in preschool we would often sing a song to the tune of “Bingo” but instead of B-I-N-G-O we would insert the letters in his name.